 Southern California Visit - Main Collection MOCA Downtown

 It had to be probably 25 years or more since I viewed the Museum of Contemporary Art in Los Angeles.
-In fact, I had never been to the downtown space, on the Little Tokyo space.
-This is the space that is basically across the street from the Frank Gentry designed Disney Music Hall.
+In fact, I had never been to the downtown space, only the Little Tokyo space.
+This is the museum that is basically across the street from the Frank Gentry designed Disney Music Hall.

 I was treated to a display of Joseph Cornell assemblages in the first room I entered.

 A little better view of some.
-There are a number of Cornell pieces around Los Angeles, but I do not think that I have seen this many in one place before.
+There are a number of Cornell pieces around Los Angeles, but I do not think that I have seen this many in one spot before.